manuelziel/LiLO-Theme/readme.txt

 This Theme is a Child-Theme of Dynamico.

 Current base funtions:
-- Remove Categories on Home Feed.
+- Remove categories on home feed.
 To remove set the current ID's in the functions.php code.
-- Extra Styles
+- Extra Styles:
+    - theme
+    - PayPal button style
+    - responsive style
+    - plugins (Tribe Events)

 Roadmap:
 - Add search form in the menu